NBISweden/data-submission-documentation/ENA/SOP/locus_tag_registration.md

 When submitting the study, the suggested locus tag will be registered and become available.

 ```
 Note that a study can have multiple prefixes registered to it, but each prefix can only be registered to a single study.
-Also note that each prefix can only be registered to a single study; you cannot reuse a prefix from another study, or one which another user has registered.
+Also note that as a locus tag is tied to a specific study, you cannot reuse a prefix from another study, or one which another user has registered.
 ```

 2. If a study already exists but require a locus tag